beanfarmers/codebean-frontend/README.md

-# Codebean Frontend
+# CodeBean Frontend

-The frontend repository for Codebean.
+The frontend repository for _CodeBean_.

 ## Package Information